 Today IMS has sold over hundreds of dredging systems to over 60 countries around the globe.

 IMS has sales offices around the globe with its International Sales Office located in Overland Park, KS.
 IMS’s factory, which employs 70 people. is located 40 minutes east of Minneapolis / St. Paul International Airport in New Richmond, WI.
 IMS’s state-of-the-art 75,000 ft (6,967m²) factory is equipped with a training facility, dredge simulator, 8,000 square ft of office space, and hydraulic/electric clean rooms.

 IMS and its affiliates are the largest group of dredge companies in the Americas and have one of the largest dredge building facilities in the world.
 IMS and its affiliates have over 200 years of collective experience in the design and manufacture of hydraulic dredging systems.

 In 2010 IMS and its affiliates were acquired by Markel Ventures, a subsidiary of Markel Corp.
 (MKL-NYSE).

 In 2014 U.S. Secretary of Commerce Penny Pritzker presented IMS Dredges with the President’s “E” Award for Exports at a ceremony in Washington, D.C.
 The “E” Awards are the highest recognition any U.S. entity may receive for making a significant contribution to the expansion of U.S. exports.
-During the awards ceremony Secretary Pritzker gave special recognition to IMS for their exporting success.
+During the awards ceremony, Secretary Pritzker gave special attention to IMS for their exporting success.